awsdocs/aws-php-developers-guide/doc_source/s3-encryption-client.rst

     using OpenSSL for GCM encryption.
 For PHP versions 7.0 and earlier, a polyfill for GCM support is provided and used by the encryption clients ``S3EncryptionClientV2`` and ``S3EncryptionMultipartUploaderV2``.
-    However, the performance for large inputs will be a lot slower using the polyfill than using the native implementation for PHP 7.1+, so upgrading older PHP version environments may be necessary to use them effectively.
+    However, the performance for large inputs will be much slower using the polyfill than using the native implementation for PHP 7.1+, so upgrading older PHP version environments may be necessary to use them effectively.